What Are The Tiny Red Bugs? How to Spot & Treat Clover Mites

 When you see tiny red bugs crawling on your sunny windows, chances are they’re clover mites.
 In my years serving the DC metro area, I’ve watched these red specks mass-migrate across walls each spring and fall.
 They won’t bite you or ruin your home, but they can stain walls and fabrics when crushed.

-What Are the Tiny Red Bugs Telling You?
+What Are the Tiny Red Bugs?
 Recognizing Clover Mite Activity

 Clover mites move in swarms on south- or east-facing siding.
 They slip under tiny cracks and window seals.
 When you spot smears of red, that’s a sign they’ve been crushed.
 At that point, you’ll often find them along window sills and door frames.